intact-portal/intact-portal-documentation/help/faq/usage.md

 ![image](https://user-images.githubusercontent.com/10517124/132673663-5c46816a-ff28-4c1e-8639-e3a4971e2a1e.png)

 We precompute [interactomes](https://www.ebi.ac.uk/intact/interactomes) for 16 bespoke species.
-The interactomes contain mixed-species interactions.
+These interactomes contain mixed-species interactions.

 ## I want to look for interactions between pathogen and host proteins, can I find this information in IntAct?